celery/celery/docs/userguide/workers.rst

 :broker support: *amqp, redis*

-There is a remote control command that enables you to change both soft and hard time limits for a task — named ``time_limit``.
+There's a remote control command that enables you to change both soft and hard time limits for a task — named ``time_limit``.

 Example changing the time limit for the ``tasks.crawl_the_web`` task